kakuuuu/picture-reader/README.md

 ## Project Introduction

 `Picture Reader` is a Chrome/Edge browser extension that extracts all images from the current webpage and displays them in a unified interface.
-This extension provides features such as slideshow playback, image size filtering, and batch downloading, making it easier for users to browse and manage images on webpages.
+This extension provides features such as slideshow playback, image size filtering, and batch downloading, making it easier for users to browse and manage images on webpages.[Official website](https://picture-reader-web.vercel.app/en/)

 Supports most websites: Unsplash, Pexels, PIXIV, 18COMIC...